denystrypolskyi/distributed-backend-system/README.md

 Java, Spring Boot, Docker, PostgreSQL, Kafka, RabbitMQ, REST, JUnit + Mockito

 ## About the project

 This is a pet microservices project demonstrating interaction between multiple services using modern technologies:

+> **Note:** In a production environment, role checks would be added for protected endpoints.
+For example, `getAllUsers` should be restricted to admins.

 - Multiple microservices with separate PostgreSQL databases
 - Inter-service communication via REST API